 “As one of the founders of the Classic Yacht Association of NZ, Chad has a wealth of knowledge of early yachting in New Zealand and extensive background knowledge of the NE coast’s cruising grounds.
 His twenty years of marketing and running charter vessels has also heightened the importance of entertaining overseas clients.
 Just what is required to enhance the experience of visitors to New Zealand.”

-Robin Kenyon, Chad’s son-in-law, grew up in the south of England before setting out on a carreer in the maritime world.
-A keen and successful dinghy sailor, he worked for Seldons, the spar makers for several years before joining the big classic yachts in the Mediterranean.
+Robin Kenyon, Chad’s son-in-law, grew up in the south of England before setting out on a career in the maritime world.
+A keen and successful dinghy sailor, he worked for Seldens, the spar makers for several years before joining the big classic yachts in the Mediterranean.
 There he met Chad’s daughter, Emily, and the rest is history so they say.

 They returned to NZ and now live on Waiheke island in the Hauraki Gulf from where Robin commutes to Auckland on a daily basis.
 There he undertakes refits of locally owned yachts, major varnishing projects on super yachts and in the extreme project manages refits and restorations of large classic yachts.
 His two most significant projects to date have been work on the 72’ 1893 ketch, Viking – spar restorations, and replacement of her chain plates (while still afloat) and the restoration of NZ’s most successful classic racing yacht, Ariki.
 He is currently her sailing master as well.